How to Keep Mice Out of Camper? Avoid a mouse problem in the first place! Here’s how to keep mice out of your camper or RV for good…

 Mice may be small and cute, but they can cause big damage and an ugly mess.

 Even a dead mouse can cause a stink-up!
-Anyone whose returned to their RV after storing it for winter months only to be confronted with a terrible smell knows what I’m talking about.
+Anyone who has returned to their RV after storing it for winter months only to be confronted with a terrible smell knows what I'm talking about.

 So, whether you have a rodent problem or want to avoid one in the first place, here are some tried and true tips to keep them away from your RV.